Read, Publish, and Review

 Our 23 peer reviewed journals are driven by editors who are recognized experts and leaders in their respective research areas.
 We boast the fastest publication times across all Earth and space science journals, allowing your research to be accessed, read, and cited sooner.
 A number of our journals are open access.

 AGU members enjoy free access to the full text of all subscription journals.
 Log in here with your member credentials to view the content.

 AGU’s books program aims to publish up to 20 books per year across the breadth of Earth and space science topics by leading researchers from around the world.

 The Earth and Space Science Open Archive (ESSOAr) is a community server where scientists can share early research outputs including preprints and posters presented at major scientific meetings.

 Learn more about AGU’s publications and policies, and find out how to be an author, reviewer, or editor.

 The formula for publication units (PU) = number of words/500 + number of figures + number of tables.
-Word count includes abstract, text (and in-text citations), figure captions, and appendices.
-Word count excludes title, author list and affiliations, plain language summary, table text, references, and supporting information.
+Word count includes abstract, text, in-text citations, figure captions, and appendices.
+Word count excludes title, author list and affiliations, plain language summary, text inside the table, Open Research Section, references, and supporting information.